-Palermo, the capital of Sicily, is a city rich in history, culture, and delicious cuisine.
+Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

-In case you're planning a trip to this beautiful city, I give you some of my favorite things to do in Palermo.
+If you're planning a trip to this beautiful city, I'll share some of my favorite things to do in Palermo.

 From ancient landmarks to mouth-watering street food, there's something for everyone in Palermo.